 Michael R. Griffiths is Senior Lecturer in English and Writing at the University of Wollongong, Australia.
-He is the author of The Distribution of Settlement: Appropriation and Refusal in Australian Literature and Culture (UWAP 2018).
+He is the author of The Distribution of Settlement: Appropriation and Refusal in Australian Literature and Culture (2018).
 His essays have appeared in Discourse, Postcolonial Studies, Australian Humanities Review, and many other venues.
-He is an active participant in the Jindaola Project—an initiative on decolonising curriculum within the University of Wollongong.
+He is an active participant in the Jindaola Project—an initiative on decolonizing curriculum within the University of Wollongong.

 Timothy Laurie is Lecturer at the School of Communication at the University of Technology Sydney, Australia.
-His core research interests include cultural theory, gender and sexuality studies, and philosophy, and he is the Managing Editor for Continuum: Journal of Media & Cultural Studies.
-Currently, Timothy is a co-authoring a book with Dr. Hannah Stark on love and politics.
+His core research interests include cultural theory, gender and sexuality studies, and philosophy, and he is the Managing Editor of Continuum: Journal of Media & Cultural Studies.
+Currently, Timothy is a co-authoring a book with Dr Hannah Stark on love and politics.

 "By drawing forensic attention to the structural conditions under which ‘free speech’ debates appear as debates, both the impossibility and necessity for speaking, writing, and being heard in colonial Australia becomes visible.
 This is a rich collection of voices, united in their ability to carve out ways forward from this impasse by offering critique and decolonial vision in equal measure.
 The collection powerfully demonstrates the role of anti-colonial critique in forging new paths beyond the persisting lie of terra nullius."